MSingerLab/COMETSC/docs/source/quickstart.rst

 ========================

-There has been a known issue with the compatibility of matplotlib with certain installations on Mac OS devices.
+There has been a known issue with the compatibility of matplotlib with certain installations.
-The error looks as follows:
+The errors may look as follows:

 `RuntimeError: Python is not installed as a framework.
 The Mac OS X backend will not be able to function correctly if Python is not installed as a framework.`

+`ModuleNotFoundError: No module named 'tkinter'`

+This issue occurs when the python environment is using the wrong version of the matplotlib backend variable, a setting used for a variety of different plotting schemes.

 To fix this issue, change the matplotlibrc ‘backend’ variable to ‘Agg’ as follows:
 In your root directory, there should be a directory called ~/.matplotlib that can be edited to fix the problem.
 Maneuver to that directory, then create